Are Assisted Living Expenses Tax Deductible?

 Scenario 1: Claiming your Parent's Assistance

 If you’re paying for your parent’s assisted living costs, you may be eligible to get a tax deduction.
-In order to do this, the person you’re claiming (your parent) needs to be legally dependent on you and their total medical expenses need to exceed 7.5% of your adjusted gross income.
+In order to do this, the person you’re claiming (your parent) needs to be legally dependent on you, and you must provide more than half of their total support.
+Additionally, their total medical expenses need to exceed 7.5% of your adjusted gross income.
 The amount you’re able to deduct is then based on your parent’s medical costs minus any reimbursements or insurance and health savings account (HSA) deductions.

 Scenario 2: When Both You and Your Spouse Pay for Assistive Living

 When both you and your spouse are contributing to an assisted living facility, you’re both able to contribute a portion of your total earnings.
+This is an example of 'family member's total support,' where multiple family members, including spouses, can collectively provide financial assistance without any one individual covering more than half of the total support, yet still qualify for tax deductions under certain conditions.
 In this case, the total amount of medical expenses must exceed 7.5% of your combined incomes.
 Each spouse can then deduct the remaining costs from their joint income.

 Scenario 3: Making Use of Retirement Accounts